-Roadmaps should address the opportunity from a business perspective.
-Historically, the further out in time a roadmap extends the lower the confidence level of that specific solution being built.
-This has a lot to do with market changes, client commitments, evolution of technology and shifts in priority.
-To address this problem software development has transitioned from Waterfall to Agile.
-Agile allows teams to react to market and user changes rapidly.
-Unfortunately, over the years Product Roadmaps have not kept up with the evolution of Agile Software Development.
-A lot of this has to do with the need of a paradigm shift in the company culture of business teams understanding agile and being in constant communication with product leadership as to what is currently being developed and what will be developed in the near future.
+Product roadmaps should address the opportunity from a business angle.
+Historically, the more a roadmap time stretches, the confidence level of a solution lowers.
+Time issues are due to market changes, client commitments, evolution of technology, and priority shifts.
+To avoid these, software development has transitioned from Waterfall to Agile.
+Agile practices allow teams to react to market and user changes rapidly.
+However, the Product Roadmaps fails to keep up with Agile Software Development methodologies.
+It has to do with the paradigm shift in the company culture and constant communication with product leadership.

-Audience - In my experience there is no silver bullet for a roadmap visualization.
-Often, roadmaps can take on different views depending on the audience.
-It's not uncommon to have C-level executives that want to see a roadmap extend past 1-2 years or an engineering team that ABSOLUTELY wants no commitment to dates or a client that would like for you to hit a specific milestone.
-That is why not all roadmaps are created equal.
-I personally try to stay away from communicating specific dates.
-However, not all Product Managers have the leverage to push an organization to stay completely away from dates (that is the harsh reality of product and roadmaps).
-There are some great software solutions out there in the market that allows roadmaps to be transformed based on the audience that you are communicating to.
+Audience - In my experience, there is no silver bullet for a roadmap visualization.
+Often, product roadmaps can take on different views depending on the audience.
+It's common to have C-level executives who want to see a roadmap of the past 1-2 years or an engineering team or a client who wants to hit a specific milestone.
+That is why not all the product roadmaps are the same.
+I try to stay away from communicating fixed deadlines.
+However, not all Product Managers have the leverage to push an organization to stay away from dates (a harsh reality of product and roadmaps).
+These days many software solutions allow roadmaps to be transformed based on the audience.

-The below are Github and Slack's product roadmap.
-Both organizations use a Kanban style roadmap.
-Github communicates in terms of a time range within a quarter, whereas Slack communicates timeframes without dates.
-The only right way is one that communicates a shared understanding of the problem the team is trying to solve.
+Below is Github and Slack's product roadmap.
+Both organizations use a Kanban-style product roadmap.
+Github communicates quarterly, whereas Slack communicates timeframes without dates.
+The right way would be to communicate a shared understanding of the problem.

 Customer Journey Map